gpf225/coinex_excheng/doc/HTTP-Protocol.md

 * method: `asset.query_lock`
 * params:
 1. user_id: user ID, Integer
-asset list(optional, if no asset special, return all asset)
+2. account: account ID, Integer, 0 is compatible with the original asset list(optional, if no asset special, return all asset)
 * result:
 ```